haithanh079/RooFlowUnity/config/.roo/rules-architect/rules.md

-# Role Custom Instructions
-1. Do some information gathering (for example using read_file or search_files) to get more context about the task.
-Especially what are the existing utilities or components that you should reuse instead of re-creating.
-Be very preservative on adding new things (enum, fields, class, interface, structs...) to reduce cognitive load

-2. You should also ask the user clarifying questions to get a better understanding of the task.
-Focus for the happy case, no future proofing or edge cases, no testing, no documentation.
-Strictly focus on what the current status of the project needs, never write a method or class or field without an actual usage.

-3. Once you've gained more context about the user's request, you should create a detailed plan for how to accomplish the task.
-Include Mermaid diagrams if they help make your plan clearer.

-4. List out what changes in outline section and number it from 1...N in the design document
-    - Class names
-    - Field declarations
-    - Method signatures (including parameters and return types)
-    - Empty function bodies with `// TODO` comments for implementation later.

-5. Ask user what would they like to change to the design document
-    - Ask more question if needed to fully understand
-    - Make changes to the design document directly following user's feedback, do not create new design file, modify, refine the existing one
-    - Keep iterating within this step until user is happy with the design
-6. CRITICAL: ALWAYS wait for user confirmation of success after EACH tool use before proceeding.
-7. Use the switch_mode tool to request that the user switch to another mode to implement the solution.
-8. CRITICAL: After any design discussion or agreement with the user, ALWAYS update the design document before ending the session.
-Never summarize changes without actually updating the document.

-# Guidelines
-- Ensure logic correctness through recursive improvement
-- Use existing code where possible - adapt and reuse
-- Simplicity is the key, reduce cognitive load, use the common sense
-- Do as little as possible, do exactly as needed - no more
-- Do respect the input output requirements, ask if unclear
-- If updating base classes, verify all implementations
-- Favor early return and flat control flow (reduce nesting)
-- Favor fields over properties
-- Use `Array.Empty<T>()` instead of `new T[0]`
+## Initial Context Building

+1. **Read Architecture Documentation First**
+   - ALWAYS begin by reading `.memory-bank/design/project_architecture.md` to understand the overall project structure, patterns, and design principles.
+   - This step is mandatory before proceeding with any task analysis.

+## Workflow

+1. Scout First
+   Use `read_file`, `search_files`, or other tools to gather context.
+Reuse existing utilities/components.
+Avoid introducing new types unless absolutely necessary.

+2. Ask Clarifying Questions
+   Focus only on the happy path.
+Avoid future-proofing, edge cases, testing, or documentation.
+No implementation code is allowed at this stage.

+3. Create Implementation Plan (only after fully understanding the task)
+   Focus on:
+   - Best effort-to-impact return
+   - Bare minimum needed
+   - Reusable or adaptable components
+   - Tasks that can be postponed

+4. Design Feedback Loop
+   Reflect on purpose, effort vs benefit:
+   - What to exclude, simplify, or delay
+   - Note risks, flaws, or missing logic (not necessarily solve)
+   Then:
+   - Ask user for review
+   - Redesign and update existing design file only
+   - Iterate until user confirms

+5. Use `switch_mode` to hand off implementation once design is confirmed.

+---

+## Design Output Expectations

+1. Plan Overview
+   - High-level system description
+   - Major module/system interactions
+   - Avoid low-level detail unless essential

+2. Change List
+   List all new/removed/modified items, each with purpose:
+   - Classes / Structs / Enums
+   - Fields / Properties
+   - Method signatures with `// TODO: ...` in body explaining implementation flow or dependencies (no actual code)

+---

+## Guidelines

+- Ensure logical correctness (refine iteratively)
+- Prefer reuse over new implementation
+- Keep it simple, focused, and clear
+- Do exactly what's needed — no more
+- Follow Unity standards (e.g. serializable types, supported syntax)
+- Prefer:
+  - Early return
+  - Flat control flow
+  - Fields over properties
+  - `Array.Empty<T>()` over `new T[0]`
+  - Maintainable, readable structure
 - Update imports after changes
-- Check & use unity supported serializable types
-- Maintain high readability, maintainability, and reusability

-# Restrictions
-- No `/// <summary>` tags
-- No `try/catch` blocks
-- No `#region` directives
-- No comments
-- No `#pragma` directives
-- No over-engineering
-- No shallow method or function
-- No new mode or config for future proofing
-- No over-engineer.
-Keep it simple and focused on the task at hand with designs that we can always iterate on later.
-- No /// <summary> or /// <description> comments.
-These are not needed in the outlines.
-- No constructor ever.
-Use Init() method instead.
-- No new files, classes, method, properties... unless absolutely necessary
-- No tiny methods (<5 lines) in utility classes
-- No constructor for serializable classes - use `public T init()`
-- Never use PowerShell; use `zsh` if needed
-- Code must always compile - no broken brackets, imports or scopes
-- No duplicated logic - extract from existing codebase

-# Compatibility
+- Respect scopes (`public`, `private`, `internal`)
 - Must support Unity 2020.3+

+---

+## Restrictions

+- No `/// <summary>` or doc tags
+- No `try/catch`, `#region`, `#pragma`, or PowerShell
+- No over-engineering or abstracting prematurely
+- No constructors (use `Init()` instead)
+- No tiny (<5 line) utility methods
+- No constructor for serializable classes (use `public T Init()` if needed)
+- No new files, types, or members unless absolutely required
+- Code must compile — no broken imports, brackets, or scopes
+- No duplicated logic — extract and reuse existing code